-Multiple Cooperative Bilateral Teleoperation with Time-Varying Delay
+Bilateral Teleoperation of Multiple Cooperative Robots with Time-Varying Delay

-Nam Duc Do\, Yusuke YAMASHINA\, and Toru NAMERIKAWA\\
+Nam Duc Do, Yusuke Yamashina and Toru Namerikawa

-Abstract: This paper deals with a passive-decomposition based control of bilateral teleoperation between a single master robot and multiple cooperative slave robots with time varying delay.
-At first, we decompose the dynamics of multiple slave robots into two decoupled dynamics by using the passive-decomposition: the shape-system describing dynamics of the cooperative works, and the locked-system representing overall behavior of the multiple slave robots.
-Second, we propose a PD control method for bilateral teleoperation to guarantee the asymptotic stability of the system with time varying delay.
+Abstract- This paper deals with a passive-decomposition based control of bilateral teleoperation between a single master robot and multiple cooperative slave robots under time varying delay in the communication line.
+At first, we decompose the dynamics of multiple slave robots into two decoupled dynamics: the Shape-System describing dynamics of the cooperative works, and the Locked-System representing overall behavior of the multiple slave robots.
+Second, we propose a PD control method for bilateral teleoperation to guarantee the asymptotical stability of the system for time varying delay.
 Finally, experimental results show the effectiveness of our proposed teleoperation.